MaxCanntSwim/14-obsidian-git/calculus/Intergrals/Integral.md

-In calculus, an integral is a mathematical object that can be interpreted as an area or a generalization of area.
+In calculus, an integral is a mathematical object that can be interpreted as an area or a generalisation of area.
 Integrals, together with [[Derivative]], are the fundamental objects of calculus.
 Other words for integral include antiderivative and primitive.
 _____

 The mathematical definition is: